russell-cooks/azure-docs/articles/media-services/live-video-analytics-edge/2-signal-gate-tutorial.md

 In the previous step, you started Visual Studio Code and opened the folder that contains the sample code.

 In Visual Studio Code, browse to src/edge.
 You'll see the .env file that you created and a few deployment template files.
-This template defines which edge modules you'll deploy to the edge device (the Azure Linux VM).
+This template defines which edge modules you'll deploy to the Edge device (the Azure Linux VM).
 The .env file contains values for the variables used in these templates, such as the Media Services credentials.

 Open src/edge/deployment.objectCounter.template.json.
 There are four entries under the **modules** section that correspond to the items listed in the previous "Concepts" section: